er1chu/awesome-glyphs/README.md

 	- **Report Metrics Keys** - (GUI) Reports possibly wrong keys.
 It reports non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys.
 Vanilla required.
 	- **Report Glyphs with Acute-angled Node** - Reports glyphs that have nodes with very acute angle (default: less than 15 degrees).

+- [Just Another Foundry's Scripts](https://github.com/justanotherfoundry/glyphsapp-scripts) - Just Another Foundry's repository of helper scripts.
+	- **Delete All Hints** - Removes all hints from the selected glyphs.
+	- **Expand Kerning** - Expande Kerning just like in FontLab.
+	- **Insert Glyph to Background** - User enters a glyph name and glyph gets inserted to background.
+	- **Insert Glyph** - Same as above but glyph is inserted into foreground.
+	- **Mask to Master** - Emulates Mask to Master function from FontLab (i.e. replaces current outline with background).
+	- **Paste Background** - Pastes background into current layer
+	- **Remove Backup Layers** - Removes all backup layers.
+	- **Symmetrify** - Symmmetrifes glyph shape with different options.
+	- **Round Kerning** - Rounds the kerning values to full integer numbers.

 ## Tutorials
 ### Glyphs
 - [Glyphs Tutorial Database](https://glyphsapp.com/tutorials/articles) - Tutorials and helpful articles from the creators of Glyphs